fstark/icl-1501/System_Programmers_Manual.md

 This is a Markdown version of the Cogar C4/Singer 1501/ICL 1501 System Programmers Manual (1972)

-Please enter an defect from the original as a github issue.
+Please enter any defect from the original as a github issue.

 # TODO